Turtle Definition Turtle Definition 1

 Flag German German Schildkröte

-The interesting facts about these animals will help you to remember the word “turtle” quickly and solidly.
+The interesting facts about these animals will help you to remember the term “turtle” quickly and solidly.

 • The existence of turtles dates back more than 200 million years.